 3. Encourage Positive Reviews

-People are more likely to post bad reviews as compared to good ones.
+People are more likely to post a bad restaurant review as compared to a good one.
 Urge your regular patrons and satisfied diners to share their positive feedback online.
 And thank them for taking the time out to write.
 Promote your social media handles prominently to encourage more fan following.

 4. Get Instant Feedback Channels in Place